dylanmaenpaa/today-i-learned/README.md

 ### Continous deployment
 Continous deployment brings an addition to continous delivery.
 The deployment is done automatically without having to press a button as long as the prerequisites such as tests are ok.

+## Build systems

+### Cmake
+Cmake is a build system generator, it can generate e.g. make files.
+It is a valuable tool since make files are OS dependent, by using Cmake native make files can be generated.

+### Make
+Make gives directives on how to compile and link files.
+It also keeps track on dependencies, thus when using Make again, only neccessary build steps are made.
+This can greatly reduce the build time.